frontend/toolbox/assets/components/doc/file-structure.md

 # The file structure

-By bootstraping a project with **Toolbox**, the generator will produce this kind of file structure :
+By bootstrapping a project with **Toolbox**, the generator will produce this kind of file structure :

 ````plaintext
 .